 Luxury Escapes Maldives

-The Maldives is an island and a country in the Indian Ocean.
-The Maldives is well-known for its luxury island resorts and is a romantic tropical escape southwest of India.
+The Maldives is well-known for its luxury island resorts and is a romantic tropical escape in the Indian Ocean.

 Waldorf Astoria Maldives Ithaafushi is a 122 all-villa resort spread out over three islands, 11 dining venues and plenty of activities.